Information related to the current status of legislation and regulations impacting California’s rural counties.

 Assembly Bill 33 (Ting): Natural Gas: Prohibits new public buildings from having natural gas connections and utilities from subsidizing natural gas line connections.
 Status: AB 33 is awaiting consideration in the Assembly Utilities and Energy and natural Resources Committee.
 RCRC Status: Watch

-Assembly Bill 318 (Legine): Hazardous waste: Assembly Bill 318 excludes from classification as hazardous waste green waste that has not been contaminated by a hazardous or toxic chemical during production, harvest, or processing.
+Assembly Bill 318 (Levine): Hazardous waste: Assembly Bill 318 excludes from classification as hazardous waste green waste that has not been contaminated by a hazardous or toxic chemical during production, harvest, or processing.
 Allows those green wastes to be disposed in a permitted solid or hazardous waste landfill or composting operation.
-Status: AB 318 awaits referral to a policy committee in the Assembly.
+Status: AB 318 is awaiting consideration by the Assembly Environmental Safety and Toxic Materials Committee.
 RCRC Status: Pending

 Assembly Bill 322 (Salas): Energy: Electric Program Investment Charge program: Assembly Bill 322 requires the Energy Commission to allocate at least 20% of all funds appropriated for the Electric Program Investment Charge program (roughly $25 million annually) to bioenergy projects for biomass conversion.
-Status: AB 322 awaits referral to a policy committee in the Assembly.
+Status: AB 322 is awaiting consideration in the Assembly Utilities and Energy and Natural Resources Committee.
 RCRC Status: Pending

 Assembly Bill 332 (ESTM): Hazardous waste: treated wood waste: Assembly Bill 332 seeks to reestablish a statutory pathway for the alternative management and disposal of treated wood waste in a landfill.
-STATUS: AB 332 awaits referral to a policy committee in the Assembly.
+STATUS: AB 332 is awaiting consideration by the Assembly Environmental Safety and Toxic Materials Committee.
 RCRC Status: Support.

 Senate Bill 30 (Cortese): Building Decarbonization: Senate Bill 30 prohibits state agencies from designing or constructing a state facility that is connected to the natural gas grid and prohibits state agencies from funding projects for the construction of residential and nonresidential buildings that are connected to the natural gas grid.
 Status: Senate Bill 30 awaits consideration by the Senate Governmental Organization Committee.
 RCRC Status: Watch

-Senate Bill 38 (Wieckowski): Beverage Containers: Senate Bill 38 replaces the existing Beverage Container Recycling Program (Bottle Bill) with a new recycling program administered by beverage container manufacturers and increases the CRV from $0.05 to $0.10 per container if the state fails to achieve specified recycling rates.
+Senate Bill 38 (Wieckowski): Beverage Containers: Senate Bill 38 replaces the existing Beverage Container Recycling Program (Bottle Bill) with a new recycling program administered by beverage container manufacturers, increases the CRV from $0.05 to $0.10 per container if the state fails to achieve specified recycling rates, and expands the program to include many types of containers not currently subject to CRV.
 Status: SB 38 awaits consideration by the Senate Environmental Quality Committee.
 RCRC Status: Pending

 Senate Bill 42 (Wieckowski): Department of Toxic Substances Control: Senate Bill 42 establishes a new Board of Environmental safety to oversee the Department of Toxic Substances Control, consider permit appeals, and propose regulatory changes and establishes an ombudsperson to make and receive public complaints and suggestions.
 SB 42 is anticipated to be amended to also include many of the fiscal changes suggested by the Administration to address DTSC’s structural deficit.
 Status: SB 42 awaits consideration by the Senate Environmental Quality committee.
 RCRC Status: Pending